Research

 please feel free to email me for drafts!

-[title redacted] - under review → a paper arguing that there is moral reason to assign significant weight to expert testimony, grounded in respect for their track record of reliability.
+"Moralizing Expertise" - in preparation → argues that there is moral reason to assign significant weight to expert testimony, grounded in respect for their track record of reliability.

-"Loving, Ex Post Facto" - in preparation → a paper arguing that in loving some present X, we necessarily love at least some of X's unknown past-selves, where "unknown past-selves" refers to iterations of X that existed before we knew them.
+"Loving, Ex Post Facto" - in preparation → argues that in order to love some present X well, we must love at least some of X's unknown past-selves, where "unknown past-selves" refers to iterations of X that existed before we knew them.

 Sketchier Projects